 Evaluation plan

 Decide how your team will figure out what is going well, and what needs to be improved with the Community Orchard.
 What are your goals for the Community Orchard and how will they be measured?
-Look back at the Visioning Worksheet to see if those goals can be included.
 This plan should be completed before the Community Orchard is started.

 Below are some examples of Community Orchard goals and an evaluation plan to help determine how each goal will be measured: